HewlettPackard/swarm-learning/examples/reverse-proxy/README.md

 2. Before running these examples, make sure APLS is already running.
 Also, ensure wheel file with its symbolic link are placed under the `lib` directory.

-3. Reverse proxy examples run the swarm containers with fixed IP addresses.
-This is required because the users pre-configure the NGINX with the IP addresses of swarm containers before the containers start.
-For default bridge networks, there are more chances of IP conflicts; Or, the Docker command will not consider the IP passed.
-Hence, HPE recommends creating a separate non-default \(custom\) bridge network to start the containers with predefined IP addresses.
+3. Reverse proxy examples runs the containers with fixed IP addresses.
+This is needed because we pre-configure the Nginx with IP addresses of SWARM containers before they start.
+For a default bridge networks there are more chances of IP conflicts or the docker command will not consider the ip passed.
+Hence it is recommended to create a seperate non-default(custom) bridge network to start contianers with predefined IP addresses.

-    To create the own network, use the following command:
+    One may use command like below to create their own network.
+In this command, `<subnet-ip>` can be an IP other than default docker bridge network's subnet.
+For example, if default bridge uses 172.18.0.0 subnet then one can use something like 192.18.0.0 and `<network-name>` would be a string that will be used as an argument to the run scripts of these examples.

-    ``` {#CODEBLOCK_H2X_3P3_LWB}
+    ```
     docker network create --subnet=<subnet-ip>/16 <network-name>
     ```

-    In this command, `<subnet-ip>` is an IP other than default Docker bridge network's subnet.
-For example, if the default bridge uses 172.18.0.0 subnet, then you can use 192.18.0.0 subnet. `<network-name>` is a string which is used as an argument to the run scripts of these examples.

-4. By default, the NGINX container started by these examples will use 443 port.
-Ensure that there is no other service is already running on this 443 port.
+4. The NGINX container started by these examples will by default use 443 port.
+Please make sure there is no other service that is already running on this 443 port.

-5. In these reverse proxy examples, build task pulls docker images along with some packages and run task pulls datasets from the external sites.
-Ensure that the necessary proxy configurations are added in the SWOP profiles before running the automated scripts.
+5. In these reverse proxy examples, build task will pull docker images along with some packages and run task will pull datasets from the external sites.
+Please make sure to add necessary proxy configurations in the swop profiles before running the automated scripts.

 **NOTE:**